EOSIO/ual-authenticator-walkthrough/README.md

 The Universal Authenticator Library creates a single universal API which allows app developers to integrate ***multiple*** signature providers with just a few lines of code.
 This is done through custom `Authenticators`.

-An `Authenticator` represents the bridge between [UAL](https://github.com/EOSIO/universal-authenticator-library/tree/develop/packages/universal-authenticator-library), [EOSJS](https://github.com/EOSIO/eosjs), and a custom signature provider.
+An `Authenticator` represents the bridge between [UAL](https://github.com/EOSIO/universal-authenticator-library/tree/develop/packages/universal-authenticator-library) and a custom signing method.

 A developer that wishes to add support for their signature provider to UAL must create an `Authenticator` by implementing 2 classes.
 A `Authenticator` and `User`.